2025 Zimbabwe Premier Soccer League

-The 2025 Zimbabwe Premier Soccer League is the 44th season of the Zimbabwe Premier Soccer League, the top-tier football league in Zimbabwe.
+The 2025 Zimbabwe Premier Soccer League was the 44th season of the Zimbabwe Premier Soccer League, the top-tier football league in Zimbabwe.

 Simba Bhora were the defending champions, after winning their first ever title in 2024.

 The season began with concern over the poor quality of pitches.

 The league was won by Scottland with two games to spare in their debut season in the top tier.

+Scottland earned US$100,000 for winning the league.

 Teams

 Changes from 2024

 Arenel Movers, Chegutu Pirates, Bulawayo Chiefs and Hwange were all relegated from the 2024 Zimbabwe Premier Soccer League.